ushasree-mangi/floww-ai-backend-assignment/README.md

 # floww-ai-backend-assignment
 # Personal Expense Tracker

 This is a backend application for an expense tracker built using Node.js, Express.js, SQLite, and JWT for authentication.
 The application allows users to register, log in, and manage their financial transactions.
+Developed a RESTful API for managing personal financial records.
+Users can record their income and expenses, retrieve past transactions, and get summaries etc.

 ## Table of Contents